Change the Narrative Campaign

 What is Substance Use Disorder (SUD)?

-Substance Use Disorder (SUD) refers to the inability to control the use of a particular substance—including drugs or alcohol—despite harmful consequences.
-SUD impacts individuals, families, and entire communities.
-Understanding the scope and drivers of substance use helps us act early and effectively.
+SUD refers to the inability to control the use of a substance—including drugs or alcohol—despite harmful consequences.
+It impacts individuals, families, and entire communities.
+Understanding the scope and drivers of use helps us act early and effectively.

 Key Facts

-- Starting before age 15 makes youth five times more likely to develop substance use disorder.
+- Starting before age 15 makes youth five times more likely to develop SUD.

-- Teen years are the most vulnerable for substance initiation.
+- Teen years are the most vulnerable for initiation.

 - Injection drug use increases risk of HIV and overdose.

-- Early use of opioids and alcohol is linked to sexual risk behaviors and violence.
+- Early opioid/alcohol use links to sexual risk behaviors and violence.

-- Family support and early intervention protect against substance misuse.
+- Family support and early intervention protect against misuse.

 Crisis Resources